What's it like on an overnight train?

-In the Comfort category, you’ll find single or double sleeping compartments.
+Comfort (1st class) - You’ll find single or double sleeping compartments.
 Double sleeping compartments are gender specific, unless the traveling party fills the compartment.
 Read our dedicated article to learn more about how the gender requirements of a compartment may affect you.
 These compartments have upper and lower beds and a washbasin.
 And they can be locked, offering complete privacy.
 Breakfast is included in these compartments on select overnight trains.
 Toilet facilities are located at the end of the car.

 Premier (1st class) - These accommodations can include single or double sleeping compartments, and on a few select routes, triple sleeping compartments.
 Double and Triple sleeping compartments are gender specific, unless the traveling party fills the compartment.
 Read our dedicated article to learn more about how the gender requirements of a compartment may affect you.
 These compartments have upper and lower beds, and private shower and toilet facilities.
 Perfect for couples traveling together, these compartments can also be locked for complete privacy.
 Breakfast is included in these compartments, and on some routes dinner as well.
 The service offered onboard will vary according to the train and route, so make sure you read through the details of each accommodation when you review the schedules and fare options available for your route.
 You can do so by selecting a fare and clicking on the “more info” link below the short accommodation description.